pingji00/p3/peer-review.md

 + The interface is normal.
 The HTML file is rendered by browser only.
 The css link in header ( `css/form.css`) doesn't work as the only css file can be found at `/public/css` is `app.css`.
 The result page

-+ It might be better to move $ sign to the line of amount.
-That would be easier to the user, at least, to me.
++ It might be better to move $ sign to the line of the amount.
+That would be easier for the user, at least, for me.

 ## 2. Functional testing

-I tried to submit the form in different ways: letters rather than numbers, leave some of the input area empty, large, small, negtive number, etc. The only thing partially failed is when put a negtive number in field of price.
-The result, unit price, is still logiclly negtive, but the best pratice might be prevent the user from using negtive number at the first place.
+I tried to submit the form in different ways: letters rather than numbers, leave some of the input area empty, large, small, negative number, etc. The only thing partially failed is when put a negative number in the field of price.
+The result, unit price, is still logically negative, but the best pratice might be prevent the user from using negative number at the first place.

 ## 3. Code: Routes